-Percentage of cases with perioperative glucose < 60 with administration of dextrose containing solution or glucose recheck within 90 minutes of original glucose measurement
+Percentage of patients with glucose < 60mg/dL, treated with administration of dextrose containing solution or glucose recheck within 90 minutes of original glucose measurement.

 The American Diabetes Association uses an outpatient hypoglycemia definition of <70 mg/dL6,7.
 Severe hypoglycemia in inpatients is considered <40mg/dL6.
 Acute hypoglycemia in the perioperative period can lead to inadequate supply of glucose to the brain, resulting in seizures, permanent brain damage, and death.
 In hospitalized diabetic patients, hypoglycemia has been associated with increased length of stay and mortality.5 The risk of negative sequelae related to hypoglycemia is reduced with early recognition and treatment of mild to moderate hypoglycemia (40-69mg/dL)6,8,9.
 The common signs/symptoms of hypoglycemia are masked by general anesthesia, making vigilance and quick treatment especially important.1 Fasting patients with or without diabetes and diabetic patients treated with oral glycemic agents or insulin are at increased risk of perioperative hypoglycemia.2-3